AntaresSimulatorTeam/antares-xpansion/conception/Architecture_decision_records/Change_xpansion_nominal_case_to_use_simulator_lib.md

 ## Context

-The current nominal case is to execute Antares which output MPS files and read them in subsequent xpansion component ( lpnamer).
+The current nominal case is to execute Antares which outputs MPS files and reads them in subsequent xpansion component ( lpnamer).
 Having to write files to reread them is a performance pitfall.
-A way to address this is to have Antares work as lib linked by Xpansion components.
-This way problems data can be shared through API calls and common interface or data structures.
+A way to address this is to have Antares work as a lib linked by Xpansion components.
+This way problems data can be shared through API calls and common interfaces or data structures.

 ## Decision